 Growing up in sunny Southern California with a rope in hand and cattle in the yard; I lived a life that once shone on the silver screen.
 A family with generations of hard-working cowboys instilled in me a fierce passion for hard work and never giving up.

 With a Division 1 athletic scholarship beckoning, I ventured to the heart of the Midwest.
-After graduating with a Bachelor’s Degree in Agricultural Communications & Journalism, my road led me back to the back Golden West landing at the heart of innovation in San Francisco.
+After graduating with a Bachelor’s Degree in Agricultural Communications & Journalism, my road led me back to the Golden West landing at the heart of innovation in San Francisco.

-While on the west coast, I had the privilege to work on a variety of projects for everyone from tech start-ups to Stanford University.
+While on the West Coast, I had the privilege to work on a variety of projects for everyone from tech start-ups to Stanford University.
 But dearest to my heart was the opportunity to promote the agricultural way of life in downtown San Francisco through the historic Cow Palace.

 So here’s to being on the rodeo again!